 What the police must prove

-To convict you of Furious Driving, the prosecution must prove each of the following matters beyond reasonable doubt:
+For a court to find a person guilty of furious driving, the prosecution must prove each of the following matters beyond reasonable doubt:

-- That you were driving a car; and
+- That they were driving a car; and

-- That you were doing so in a way which was furious, reckless or at a speed or in a manner dangerous to the public.
+- That they were doing so in a way which was furious, reckless or at a speed or in a manner dangerous to the public.

-- In respect of the offence under the Crimes Act 1900, the police must also prove that you caused bodily harm.
+- In respect of the offence under the Crimes Act 1900, the police must also prove that they caused bodily harm to a person.

 Possible defences for Furious Driving

-- To argue that the way in which you were driving the vehicle was not furious or reckless;
+- The way they were driving the vehicle was not furious or reckless;

-- In respect of the offence under the Crimes Act 1900, to argue that you did not cause bodily harm.
+- In respect of the offence under the Crimes Act 1900, to argue that they did not cause bodily harm.